fxx40a3/Research/README.md

 Face recognition using Artificial Intelligence
 Face recognition using GUI
 FaceMask Detection using TensorFlow in Python
-Python OpenCV – Super-resolution with deep learning Real-Time Road Lane Detection
-CIFAR-10 Image Classification in TensorFlow
+Python OpenCV – Super-resolution with deep learning CIFAR-10 Image Classification in TensorFlow
 Dog Breed Classification Using Transfer Learning Flower Recognition Using Convolutional Neural Network